jwjohns/computer-browser-use/README.md

 3. The agent locates the `desk` container, auto-detects the active X11 display, selects an installed browser (`firefox`, `chromium`, `google-chrome`, etc.), and launches it via `DISPLAY=<detected> nohup <browser> <url>`.
 4. LXDE opens the page and the embedded desktop iframe reflects the change instantly.

+## DOM Automation (Option B Implemented)
+The stack now ships with a Chromium instance inside the `desk` container that runs with a persistent user profile and exposes the Chrome DevTools Protocol on port `9222`.
+This instance renders directly inside LXDE so any automated steps are visible via noVNC.

+### Available endpoints
+- `POST /automation/navigate { url, mirrorDesktop }` – Navigates Chromium to `url`.
+When `mirrorDesktop` is true (default) the window is focused inside LXDE.
+- `GET /automation/dom` – Returns a trimmed DOM snapshot (up to 200 visible nodes) including selectors, roles, text snippets, and bounding boxes.
+- `POST /automation/action { selector, action, text }` – Executes DOM-level actions through CDP.
+Supported actions today are `click` and `type`.

+These APIs are wired into the new Automation tab in the UI, providing a manual front-end for the workflow Manus-style agents use:

+1. Navigate to a page.
+2. Refresh the DOM snapshot to inspect elements.
+3. Fire DOM-level actions (click/type) directly from the UI to validate selectors.

+You can also script these endpoints yourself—e.g., pipe the DOM snapshot into a reasoning model that selects the next element, then call `/automation/action` to execute it.

 ## Extending the Stack
 The baseline experience is manual but intentionally structured so you can add automation.